Jordan-TeamBox/License-Plate-Detection/README.md

     return img
 ```

 Then other techniques are used to get what we want, such as converting the images to 255 scale, then grayscale, then blurring it and also setting a threshhold value to change it to binary and finally, dilate the image.
-Which is achieved using the following lines
+Which is achieved using the following lines.
+[2]

 ``` Python
 if (len(LpImg)): #check if there is at least one license image